jtouzi/aws_global_accelerator/lab-0-init/README.md

 </details>

-NOTE: In this workshop, we will NOT test AWS Global Accelerator performance, we will use four clients in different regions to show how AWS Global Accelerator routes requests based on users locations and the Accelerator settings (traffic dials, endpoint weights, failover, etc.).
-To test performance use real clients, or the Speed Comparison Tool - https://speedtest.globalaccelerator.aws/#/.

 <a name="1"/>

 ### 1. Deploy Mythical CloudFormation Stack

-Launch the CloudFormation stack in two or more AWS Regions of your choice, note down the different regions you choose.
+Launch the CloudFormation stack in **two or more AWS Regions** of your choice, note down the different regions you choose.

 The link will load the CloudFormation Dashboard and start the stack creation process in the chosen region.